-The Centre, an approximately 1500 m2 retreat & research facility, will be located on the southwest corner of 7th Avenue & Centre Street in downtown Calgary.
+The Centre, an approximately 2000 m education, research, administration & think-tank facility, will be located in Calgary's downtown area.
 This site was carefully determined to provide strong access to transit and the core, to afford rich opportunities for design exploration, and to offer possibilities for identity, branding and high exposure.
-The architectural programme for the Centre acknowledges the importance of innovation, the potential of design + space to influence behaviour, and the value of a diversity of both uses & users.
-This site is intensely urban, demanding creativity, sensitivity and skill in order to achieve an ethos conducive to reflection + contemplation.
-Detailed site information and programmatic requirements for the Centre for Contemplative Practice will be distributed separately.
+The architectural programme for the facility acknowledges the importance of innovation, the potential of design + space to influence behaviour (e.g., catalyzing discussion), and the value of a diversity of both uses & users.
+This site, being intensely urban and undeniably connected to the heart of the city, demands resourcefulness, sensitivity and skill in order to achieve an ethos conducive to the Dialogue of Civilizations.
+Detailed site information and programmatic requirements for the facility will be distributed separately.